Queen Elizabeth II, Britain's longest-serving monarch, dies aged 96 | Entertainment

 - United Kingdom

-Queen Elizabeth II, the UK's longest-serving monarch, has died at Balmoral Castle in Scotland after reigning for 70 years.
+Queen Elizabeth II, the UK's longest-serving monarch, died on Thursday at Balmoral Castle in Scotland after reigning for 70 years.
 She was 96.

 Her death brings to an end the longest reign in the history of the United Kingdom, and one of the longest reigns by any head of state.

-''The Queen died peacefully at Balmoral this afternoon,” Buckingham Palace said in a statement on Thursday.
+''The Queen died peacefully at Balmoral this afternoon,” Buckingham Palace said in a statement.

 ''The King and the Queen Consort [Charles and Camilla] will remain at Balmoral this evening and will return to London tomorrow [Friday],'' it said.
 Her family had been gathering at her Scottish estate in Aberdeenshire after concerns grew about her health earlier on Thursday.
 The UK now has a new monarch in 73-year-old Charles, the former Prince of Wales.